rmzetti/hover-exec/READMORE.md

 #### Add new script language

-If there is a need to add a new scripting language, say `newlang`, first write a fenced codeblock labelled newlang:
+If there is a need to add a new scripting language, say `newlang`, this can be done using the settings configuration for *hover-exec*, and following the obvious patterns.

+It can also be done using `vm` or `eval` since the *vscode* configuration settings can be accessed with the scripts.

+First write a fenced codeblock labelled newlang:

 ```newlang
 //a newlang comment line
 ```

 Then hover over the command line and click config.
-In this case, we get the following:
+In this case, the following template is output:

 ```js :vm noInline
 //this script can change, add or undefine a config setting